sbeltran10/bcit-ssd-plasmatic/Readme.md

-If “Material Icon” error (“Unrecognized front family ‘Material Icons”) in IOS or if styling library does not implement in Android : :
+If “Material Icon” error (“Unrecognized front family ‘Material Icons”) in IOS or if styling library does not implement in Android:

-1. Run **\$react-native link react-native-vector-icons** , then build project again **$react-native run-ios** (at project root)
+1. Run `\$react-native link react-native-vector-icons` , then build project again `$react-native run-ios` (at project root)